wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

         *   (ia) any official standard, or any part of an official standard; or

-        *   (ii) any approved code of practice for the time being in force pursuant to section 20A of the Health and Safety in Employment Act 1992, or any part of any such approved code of practice,---
+        *   (ii) any approved code of practice for the time being in force pursuant to [section 20A][553] of the Health and Safety in Employment Act 1992, or any part of any such approved code of practice,---

         shall be proof of compliance with such provisions of the regulations as are specified in the regulations.